code-vault/InstaWeather/README.md

 # InstaWeather
-A Project to tell the weather of a place based on the location and also the places of user's choice.
+A Project to tell the weather of a location based on the location of the user and also the locations of user's choice.